Skip to main content

 • Weekly security patches (WordPress core, plugins, dependencies)

-• Vulnerability monitoring (alert when a known CVE affects an installed component)
+• Vulnerability monitoring (alert when a known security advisory affects an installed component)

 • SSL certificate monitoring and renewal